Nathan Cummings Foundation Fellowship Program

 Project Outcomes and Products

-While the work product may be as diverse as the problems applicants seek to remedy, the projects should be clear, concrete, actionable and inspiring.
-A Fellow's work might include the creation of a product such as a book or report, white paper, blog, video, public hearing or presentation, the launch of an initiative, campaign or nonprofit organization, or other creative work product.
+Proposed projects might include the creation of a product such as a book or report; a public hearing or presentation; a launch of an initiative or nonprofit organization; an art piece; or other creative work products.

 Expectations and Support